mbeddr/mps-platform-docs/src/doc/docs/aspects/migration.md

 !!! question "I want to migrate an MPS project that's many years old.
 How do you do that?"

-    First of all, make sure that you don't skip too many MPS versions, otherwise the migration won't succeed.
+    First of all, make sure that you don't skip too many MPS versions; otherwise, the migration won't succeed.
 For old projects, you have to edit the module files manually because the structure slightly changed.
 Open the .mpl files in a text editor and change all occurrences of `<language id="%ID" fqName="%FQNAME" version="%VERSION" />` into `<language slang="l:%ID:%FQNAME" version="%VERSION" />`.

     The next step is to start the migration assistant.
 It will fail because it can't find migrations for some language versions.
-    For example ^^jetbrains.mps.lang.editor^^ only has a migration starting with version 7.
+    For example, ^^jetbrains.mps.lang.editor^^ only has a migration starting with version 7.
 You have to find all occurrences of this language in your project with a text editor and change the attribute version to 7.
 Then run the migration assistant again and hope that everything works.
-Some concepts cannot be migrated automatically such as the substitute and transformation menus.
+Some concepts cannot be migrated automatically, such as the substitute and transformation menus.
 There will also be other issues that have to be fixed manually.

-!!! hint "I want to replace node *A* with another node *B* where *A* and *B* share the same super concept."
+!!! hint "I want to replace node *A* with another node *B* where *A* and *B* share the same super-concept."

     Use the class [RefactoringRuntime](http://127.0.0.1:63320/node?ref=528ff3b9-5fc4-40dd-931f-c6ce3650640e%2Fr%3Af69c3fa1-0e30-4980-84e2-190ae44e4c3d%28jetbrains.mps.lang.migration.runtime%2Fjetbrains.mps.lang.migration.runtime.base%29%2F4853505765036703346).
-This class can be used to set/unset property or replace nodes with other ones.
+This class can be used to set/unset properties or replace nodes with other ones.
     Example: `RefactoringRuntime.replaceWithNewConcept(old, concept/ComponentConfigRef/)`

-!!! question "Are there any best practices about feature branches and language migrations?"
+!!! question "Are there any best practices for feature branches and language migrations?"

     - [languageengineering.io: MPS, Feature Branches and Language Migrations: DOs and DON'Ts](https://languageengineering.io/mps-feature-branches-language-migrations-dos-and-donts-bbce593eee4d)

 !!! question "How can you detect that migrations are running?"

-    > I have code that needs to know if migrations are currently executed e.g. model listeners that update the model when a change by the user appears.
+    > I have code that needs to know if migrations are currently executed, e.g., model listeners that update the model when a change by the user appears.

     > I would like to detect when migrations are executed to prevent this code from executing in the middle of a migration to prevent manipulating the model in an incomplete state during the migration.